Applying for a Student Visa outside the UK

 Appointments, Biometric Information & Credibility Interviews

-Appointments: At the time of submitting your visa application fee(s) online, you will also book an appointment at your local Visa Application Centre.
-This is where you will submit the required documents for your application.
+Appointments: At the time of submitting your visa application fee(s) online, you will also book an appointment, for example at your local Visa Application Centre.
+Usually the visa application documents are uploaded or submitted at the appointment.

 Biometric information: Most people obtaining a visa for the UK will need to provide biometric information, which involves giving fingerprints and having a digital photograph taken at your appointment.

 Credibility interviews: You may be asked to attend a credibility interview.
 The interview will be short (around 5 minutes) and should also be conducted during your appointment by video link with UK Visas & Immigration staff based in the UK.
 The questions will be about your immigration, education and/or employment history, study and post-study plans and financial circumstances.